eoda-training/introduction/README.md

 ## Introduction
 This repository is just a **showcase**
-Here is some text for clarification.
+Here is some text for clarifca wqication.
 !!
 Some additional context.!!